rschwabco/aserto-demo/Tutorial.md

 require("dotenv").config();
 ```

-In the next section we'll define the middleware function which will call Auth0 to verify the validy of the JWT (and also enable CORS):
+In the next section we'll define the middleware function which will call Auth0 to verify the validity of the JWT (and also enable CORS):

 ```javascript
 //Paste after the dependencies